What is the Factor?

 Free Factors Fact Sheet

-Use the factors fact sheet below to help you get a better understanding of how associative property work.
+Use the factors fact sheet below to help you get a better understanding of how factors work.
 You are encouraged to print or download the factors fact sheet with the PDF link after the image.

 Hi everyone!
 Welcome to this Mometrix video on factors.
 Factors in math refer to a number or numbers that produce a given number when multiplied.